 Most artisan bread dough gets left to rest after the mixing stage, which is also known as bulk fermentation.
 The rest period (or bulk fermentation) will last between one to 24 hours.

 Pretty broad d’ya think??!

 I know!
 Some bakers make bread without any rest time.
-This is by following the Chorleywood bread making process (is white bread good for us?).
+This is by following the Chorleywood bread making process – is white bread bad for you?

 Many Modern bakers skip the rest stage.
 Their recipes contain additional ingredients called enzymes, emulsifiers, flavourings or improvers to advance the dough.